charredchar/Klipper-Variable-Speeds/README.md

 # Klipper Variable Speeds
 Scripts for running variable Acceleration, SCV and Speed during different features on a print in Klipper.

+Warning: The OrcaSlicer code has not been updated in line with the SuperSlicer code due to my refusal to use the software.
+Use as your own risk.

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]